tomdaboom/robust_transfer_generation/README.md

 Included is a pretrained classifier ```./robust_models/trained_model_1.pt``` if you can't be bothered to train your own.

 ## Results
-The transferred models seem to be noticably better at producing images than the initial robust classifier, especially when the initial values for $x _i$ are chosen independently of the training set.
+The transferred models seem to be noticably better at producing images than the initial robust classifier, especially when the initial values for $x _i$ are chosen independently of the training set, or when using smaller numbers of iterations.